H1B Suspension: What does it mean to international students?

 The Executive Order as it is, extends only till December 31st of this year.
 Therefore:

 – If you are planning to begin your studies as part of the Fall 2020 intake, you would be issued an F-1 Visa upon clearing the Visa interview.
-You would thus be able to enter the US on the non-immigrant student Visa.
+You would thus be able to enter the US on a non-immigrant student Visa.
 The Executive Order does not restrict the issuance of F-1 Visas, so if you have a University admit, and if you clear the Visa interview, you will not lose your chance to continue with your education plans as originally intended.

 The OPT provision allows you to work for one year after your program which can be extended for 24 months for students who pursue STEM degrees (which is the category of programs most students from India go for).
 Thus, you are clearly not going to be affected by the Executive Order

 – For students who are plan to apply for Spring 2021 and Fall 2021 intakes, there is even lesser reason to be worried.
 Because if the Executive Order has no implications for Fall 2020 students, prospective applicants are naturally unaffected by the Order.

 In a nutshell, the Executive Order does not affect students who:

 - may be required to transition from F-1 Visa to H1B Visa